Ra.One: Home media

+Controversies

 Plagiarism allegations

 The film faced allegations of plagiarism with similarities to Terminator 2: Judgment Day (1991), the Batman series, Iron Man (2008), The Sorcerer's Apprentice (2010) and Tron: Legacy (2010).
 Khan denied the allegations, saying, "I got inspired from a lot of superhero movies but the movie is original.
 In fact, Ra.One will be the first superhero-based movie in the world in which the superhero lives in a family."

 A few days before the release, screenwriter Yash Patnaik claimed that Ra.One resembled a concept that he had developed several years before.
 Patnaik appealed to the Bombay High Court to delay the film's release, until he was given due credit or 10% of the film's overall profit.
 The court, observing prima facie evidence that there had been copyright violations, asked the filmmakers to deposit ₹10 million with the court on 21 October 2011 before releasing the film.
 Patnaik challenged the court's decision and demanded that the producers give him credit and not cash.
 Sinha later claimed that he alone had developed the film's story.